JasonRawlins/Gedcom/README.md

 are all common and must be handled.

 The next most primitive class in Gedcom.NET is a Record.
 A record contains any number of parsed Gedcom lines.
 It has three properties: Level, Tag, Value.
-It also contains a child Record structure that contains the Gedcom lines for all of its substructures.
+It also contains a list of child records that contains the Gedcom lines for all of its substructures.
 Using the previous INDI (Individual) record example: